-Walker Elementary School (Walker) is a public elementary school in Fort Lauderdale.
+Walker Elementary School is a public elementary school in Fort Lauderdale.
+The principal of Walker Elementary School is Mr. Philip Bullock.
 665 students attend Walker Elementary School and identify as 95.2% Black, and 1.58% White, with 2.72% Hispanic.
-6% of the students at Walker are "limited in English proficiency."
+6% of the Walker Elementary School students are "limited in English proficiency."
 96% of students get reduced lunch prices.
+The ratio of students to teachers at Walker Elementary School is 13:1.
 In 2015, Walker Elementary School, the lowest performing school in Broward County, became part of the school turnaround program as part of the Arts Turnaround Program.
 Turnaround Arts is a program of the John F. Kennedy Center for the Performing Arts and President's Committee on the Arts and the Humanities in partnership with the White House, U.S. Department of Education, and several private foundations.
-This is a community resource that can assist in meeting the needs of students participating in the 21st

-CCLC program at Walker.
-This community program is based on the premise that high-quality and integrated arts education can strengthen school reform efforts, boost academic achievement, and increase student engagement in schools facing some of the toughest educational challenges in the country.
-The arts convey knowledge expansion from the study of other subjects.
-Additional community resources within minutes of Walker include, but are not limited to the:
+It is based on the premise that high-quality and integrated arts education can strengthen school reform efforts, boost academic achievement, and increase student engagement in schools facing some of the toughest educational challenges in the country.
+The President's Committee on the Arts and Humanities announced the expansion of its successful